Pttn/rieMiner/README.md

 * PrimorialNumber : Primorial Number for the Wheel Factorization.
 Default: 40;
 * PrimorialOffsets : list of Offsets from the Primorial for the first number in the prime tuple.
 Same syntax as ConsType.
 Default: carefully chosen offsets;
 * Debug : activate Debug Mode: rieMiner will print a lot of debug messages.
 Set to 1 to enable, 0 to disable.
 Other values may introduce some more specific debug messages.
 Default : 0;
-* ForceAVX2 : when an Intel processor supporting AVX2 is used, rieMiner will take advantage of this instruction set.
-Otherwise, it will not use AVX2.
-Indeed, the Zen and Zen+'s AVX2 implementation does not seem to work well, decreasing a lot the performance.
-In Zen2, it seems be better, but also consumes significantly more power for a small increase in comparison.
-You have the possibility to force the AVX2 usage anyway in these cases by setting this option to `Yes`.
-If the processor does not supports AVX2 or is an Intel, nothing changes.

 Some possible constellations types (format: (type) -> offsets to put for ConstellationType ; 3 first constellations (n + 0) which can be used for PrimorialOffsets, though some might not work)